vraravam/natsumi-browser/README.md

 You're free to disable loading certain modules (CSS files) if you feel like it.
 But you will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.

+### "Is Natsumi compatible with the newest version of Zen Browser?"
+New versions of Natsumi are developed and tested on Zen Twilight, so that it will be compatible with the latest version of Zen Browser as close as possible to the release date.

+If you are unsure if Natsumi is compatible with your version, check the tested versions in the beginning of the README.

+### "Is Natsumi compatible with Firefox, Chrome, Arc, etc.?"
+No. Natsumi is made on top of Zen Browser, so a LOT of things will break if you try to apply it on Firefox or other Firefox-based browsers.

+As for Chrome/Chromium-based browsers like Arc, you can't apply userchrome CSS files, making Natsumi completely incompatible with those browsers.

+### "Can I use Natsumi with other Zen Mods?"
+You can, but some mods (such as Better Find Bar and Super Url Bar) may conflict with Natsumi's CSS rules.
+If this happens, please disable the conflicting mods or Natsumi features.

 ### "Why is userChrome.css so empty?"
 Natsumi Browser uses a system where the userChrome.css file acts as a loader that loads the skin, instead of being the file that contains all rules.
 This way, it's easier for users to quickly enable and disable custom CSS.

 ## Troubleshooting
 ### "URLbar blur won't work!"